 A Guide to the Eviction Process in Virginia

 The Virginia landlord tenant law allows landlords to evict if a tenant commits actions that violate the terms of the agreement at any point during the rental period.
-Common grounds for tenant eviction include nonpayment of rent and excessive rental unit damage.
+Common grounds for a tenant or tenants eviction include failure to pay rent and excessive rental unit damage.

-As Virginia landlord tenant law states, a landlord must follow proper eviction procedures for the exercise to be successful.
+As Virginia landlord tenant law states, a landlord must follow proper eviction process for the exercise to be successful.
 It would be illegal for a landlord to evict a tenant due to retaliatory or discriminatory reasons.
-Self-help eviction actions, such as removing your tenant’s personal belongings from the rental unit, are also illegal and can land a landlord in legal trouble like an eviction lawsuit with your tenant.
+Self-help eviction actions, such as removing your tenant’s personal belongings from the rental unit, are also illegal and can land a landlord in legal trouble like an eviction lawsuit with your tenant or tenants.

 A Guide to the Virginia Evictions

 The landlord must have a legal reason to evict their Virginia tenant, such as a violation of the lease or rental agreement refusal to pay rent.
-Once you do, you must follow the step-by-step guide to remove them from your rental.
-The following is everything a landlord will need to know about eviction laws to carry out a successful eviction.
+Once you do, you must follow the step-by-step guide to remove the tenant from your rental.
+The following is everything a Virginia residential landlord will need to know about eviction laws and the eviction process to carry out a successful eviction.

 Serve the Tenant With a Written Notice